Lamentation (Annibale Carracci): Description and style

-In Annibale's composition, Jesus lies on the ground, on a shroud that is in turn placed on a stone slab: it is the stone of anointing to which Christ's body will be subjected, as was the custom among the Jews of the time, before being buried.
+In Annibale's composition, Jesus lies on the ground, on a shroud that is in turn placed on a stone slab: it is the Stone of Unction to which Christ's body will be subjected, as was the custom among the Jews of the time, before being buried.
 Particularly effective is the nude of the deposed figure, most likely taken from life.
 Mary Magdalene delicately supports his left hand and seems to be preparing to clean the wound caused by the nail using a lock of her hair.

 The Virgin, however, is about to faint from the pain and must be supported by the other pious women.
 The group of Mary in a swoon supported by the women shows similarity to the similar depiction in the Christ Taking Leave of His Mother by Correggio.

 On the opposite side, Saint John the Evangelist expresses his dismay by desperately spreading his arms, while his gaze is turned to Mary.
 At the top, three angels, supported by clouds, another reminiscence of Correggio, close the composition.

 The canvas is characterised by a diagonal development, described by the body of Jesus, which brings the scene closer to the viewer and heightens its emotional impact.
 The diagonal arrangement allows the sharp edge of the stone on which the deposed Christ lies to pierce the pictorial space and enter the real one.
 This device anticipates the same solution followed by Caravaggio in his The Entombment of Christ.